newst4rt/Lyrify/README.md

 ## Options

-Due to the selection of different print states and those behavior, they are seperated into different options.
-Choose from:
+Options are separated due to the states of the different print methods and their behavior.

 - #### Core Options
   *Core options are useable in all print methods.*